uschpc/documentation-public/rclone.md

 ## Rclone
-`rclone` is a commandline based utility for managing files in cloud storage. `rclone`allows users to sync files from a local drive or location to a cloud storage like Google Drive, Dropbox, OneDrive, etc. This is useful for backing up, downloading, and synchronizing files on Linux to more easily accessible cloud solutions.
+`rclone` is a Linux commandline based utility for managing files in cloud storage. `rclone`allows users to sync files from a local drive or location to a cloud storage like Google Drive, Dropbox, OneDrive, etc. This is useful for backing up, downloading, and synchronizing files on Linux to more easily accessible cloud solutions.

 ### Creating an rclone Remote Connection
 Usage of each cloud service requires the setup of a "remote."
 To begin the process, use the command `rclone config`. <br>